noaa-ocs-hydrography/csf_prf/README.md

 6. Add any ENC files for the project location
 7. Add the output folder for the tool to export files
 8. Click run and view the log messages for tool status
+9. A GeoPackage database will be created with all associated output files